d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 The point here is not to overwhelm you but just to let you know that there is a lot more to estimation than simply minimizing squared errors.
-And more broadly, there's a lot more to supervised learning than regression.
+And more broadly, there is a lot more to supervised learning than regression.
 In this section, we focus on *classification* problems where we put aside *how much?* questions and instead focus on *which category?* questions.